Common Ground on the Border

 Faculty leader: Walt Michael

-This Jan Term course (January 8 - 15) will take an in-depth, interactive look at the realities of immigration in the the Arizona-Mexico borderlands.
+This Jan Term course ( 9 days in January, 2021 – exact dates TBA) will take an in-depth, interactive look at the realities of immigration in the the Arizona-Mexico borderlands.
 On campus, a series of films and discussions during the fall semester will precede a January trip to Sahuarita, Arizona, where we will attend the Border Fair and Common Ground on the Border, two simultaneous events that take place at the Church of the Good Shepherd.
-Students will reside in the church and interact with members of the Green Valley Samaritans.
-Students will learn from a wide variety of activist humanitarian border organizations as well as enrolling in a selection of Common Ground on the Border classes, including art, music and dialog.
+Students will reside in the homes of church members and will interact with members of the Green Valley Samaritans and other activist humanitarian border organizations.
+Students will enroll in a selection of Common Ground on the Border classes, including art, music and dialog.
 Students will work with the Samaritans in a variety of activities including searching the desert for stranded migrants and placing drinking water in the desert.

 The class will be led by Walt Michael, Founder of Common Ground on the Hill and Artist in Residence at McDaniel College.
 Click on this link to read about his experiences in the borderlands.
 There are two entries ….. scroll down to the bottom for the first entry, then read the entry at the top.

 Participants must be comfortable with a fair amount of walking, exploring the Sonoran Desert.
 Participants must be mentally and physically able to handle high stress situations.
 Knowledge of Spanish is desirable but not a prerequisite.